JanBessai/ecoop2021artifacts/README.md

 Unzip this directory and set %JAVA_HOME% or $JAVA_HOME to its location on disk.

-You need to install the Scala Build Tool Version 1.5.0 (https://www.scala-sbt.org/1.x/docs/Setup.html) which can be downloaded from https://www.scala-sbt.org/download.html.
+You need to install thce Scala Build Tool Version 1.5.0 (https://www.scala-sbt.org/1.x/docs/Setup.html) which can be downloaded from https://www.scala-sbt.org/download.html.
 You do not need administrator privileges to install SBT.